MicrosoftDocs/powerapps-docs/powerapps-docs/sample-apps/crisis-financial-impact-tracker/configure-dashboards.md

 ## Prerequisites

-The Higher Education Crisis Financial Impact Tracker app pulls data from Common Data Service into this Power BI template, which empowers you to securely store, integrate, and automate the data for use with other business apps, including Power BI, Dynamics 365, and Power Automate.
+The Higher Education Crisis Financial Impact Tracker app pulls data from Microsoft Dataverse into this Power BI template, which empowers you to securely store, integrate, and automate the data for use with other business apps, including Power BI, Dynamics 365, and Power Automate.

 To use this Power BI template, you need these prerequisites: